John Crawford (economist): Early life, education and family

 Born in Hurstville, Sydney, Crawford was the tenth of twelve children of Henry Crawford and Harriet Isabel Crawford, née Wood.
+He was the younger brother of historian Max Crawford and a nephew of state MPs James Crawford and Thomas Crawford.
 Crawford was educated at Sydney Boys High School and the University of Sydney.

 Crawford married Jessie Morgan on 18 May 1935 and together they had a daughter.

 Career

 In 1941 Crawford helped to create the Agricultural Economics Section of the New South Wales Government's Department of Agriculture.

 In 1942 he began working at the Department of War Organisation of Industry, before being appointed Director of Research at the Department of Post-War Reconstruction in 1943.
 In 1945 he was appointed inaugural Director of the Bureau of Agricultural Economics, followed by Secretary of the Department of Commerce and Agriculture (later Department of Trade), and then Secretary of the Department of Trade, where he played an important role in forging new trade relationships with the United Kingdom and Japan.

 He helped to establish the Australian Development Assistance Agency (now Australian Aid), the Industries Assistance Commission, and Consultative Group on International Agricultural Research.
 He was also an adviser to the World Bank, Washington D.C., and Director, Australian Japanese Economic Research Project.

 Crawford was a founding member and inaugural chair of the Australian Centre for International Agricultural Research, a statutory authority focusing on improving sustainable production in developing countries.
 He was also first chair of the Technical Advisory Committee to CGIAR (formerly Consultative Group for International Agricultural Research) from 1971 to 1976.

-Crawford held several positions at the Australian National University: Director of the Research School of Pacific Studies (1960-1967); Vice-Chancellor (1968-1973); and then Chancellor of the University (1976–1984).
+Crawford held several positions at the Australian National University: Director of the Research School of Pacific (and Asian) Studies (1960-1967); Vice-Chancellor (1968-1973); and then Chancellor (1976–1984).

 Recognition and awards

+Crawford was appointed a Commander of the Order of British Empire (CBE) in the 1954 New Years Honours List.